 Peppermint Bark Snack Cake

-If you’re looking for more organic cake recipes with holiday cheer, try my Christmas Lights Snack Cake, Peppermint Mocha Coffee Cake, or my Frosted Gingerbread Banana Bread.
+If you’re looking for more Christmas cake recipes with holiday cheer, try Christmas Lights Gingerbread Snack Cake, Peppermint Mocha Coffee Cake, Christmas Eve Cake, Chocolate Peppermint Christmas Tree Cupcakes, or Frosted Gingerbread Banana Bread.

 Why You'll Love This Recipe

-Simple and Festive: This organic cake is simple and festive and you don't need to spend a lot of time on it to make this a holiday themed cake!
+- Simple and Festive: This organic cake is simple and festive.
+Proof you don't need to spend a lot of time to make this holiday themed cake!

 Ingredients

-- Cake Flour: You'll need organic cake flour for a light and tender crumb.
+- Cake Flour: You'll need cake flour for a light and tender crumb.
+I use Homemade Organic Cake Flour, but store bought also works.

 - Dutch Cocoa Powder: I use organic Dutch cocoa powder as it's naturally sweet, don't use natural cocoa powder.